-With a wide crown spread habit, incredibly strong appearance and its adaptability to a variety of conditions, the Southern Live Oak is a first choice for many home owners.
+With a wide crown spread habit, incredibly strong appearance and its adaptability to a variety of conditions, the Southern Live Oak is the first choice for many homeowners.
 Order today!

 Use a single plant as a dependable shade tree for your yard, or plant a few as an impressive property line demarcation.
 In larger landscapes, consider lining the drive to create a traditional southern landscape look.